GoudanHan/APLAS2022/README.md

 <h2 id="nate"> NATE's experiments under the new metric</h2>
 <h3>Environment Installation & Setting up </h3>
 <p> We provide an easy-to-use <a href="https://www.dropbox.com/s/nasq90j0p7jukbf/nate.ova?dl=0">VM</a>, an updated version of <a href="https://github.com/ucsd-progsys/nate">NATE</a>'s <a href="https://www.dropbox.com/s/b8a7nfwi8loiwvp/nate-artifact.ova?dl=0">virtual machine</a>, for people who want to reproduce NATE's experiments under the new metric.
+The user and password are both "<em>nate</em>".</p>
+<p>The VM should already have everything installed; however, it is possible that the graphical user interface of the VM fails to launch.
+We encountered the same issue while working on NATE's VM.
+The good news is you just need to the terminal to reproduce the experiments.
+Press
+<b><em>Alt</em> and <em>F3</em></b> together if no display or black screen, then you should see the terminal open.
-The user and password are both "<em>nate</em>".
-The VM should already have everything installed.
-You just need to open the terminal and activate the python virtualenv using the following commands:</b>
+To activate the python virtualenv, type in the following commands:</b>
 </p>

 ```